 See Section 7.2, Representations and Warranties, including. in particular, 7.2 §(n) regarding compliance with the Mortgage Loan Criteria as detailed in Section 7.3 Mortgage Loan Criteria.
-Also Green Eligibility Criterion, section 7.4

 The EBA Guidelines clarify that "clear" does not mean easily readable or comprehended by a non-expert.
 In the Regulation a criterion is "clear" when a court or tribunal could determine whether, presumably in all cases, the criterion is met for each asset.
 In the Regulation, "clear" is about certainty of determination.